ruthsimon/Push_swap_42/README.md

 # Acknowledgments
 Inspired by the concept of stack sorting algorithms.
 Thanks to the open-source community for valuable insights and discussions.
-If you found this helpful, give it a
+If you found this helpful, give it a star